Endometriosis and constipation

-The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers of endometriosis.
+The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers this disease.

-That is because there is nothing worse than that bloated feeling, and feeling toxic when not being able to clear the bowels.
-To try and deal with this on top of the pain and discomfort that I used to get with endometriosis.
+There is nothing worse than that bloated feeling, and feeling toxic when not being able to clear the bowels.
+To try and deal with this on top of the pain of endometriosis adds insult to injury.

 A woman’s issue